MBS (TV channel): Transition from NET to TBS

+Logo used from 1966 to 2011.

 When Mainichi Broadcasting withdrew from Osaka Television in 1958, Osaka Television's successor, Asahi Broadcasting, inherited the network relationship between Osaka Television and TBS.
-This resulted in the fact that the Kansai region TBS affiliate is the channel 6 controlled by the Asahi Shinbun.
-There is a reversal in the relationship between Tokyo and Osaka TV station networks.
-In the early 1970s, Japan's four national newspapers conducted an exchange of shares in television stations.
-The Asahi Shimbun and the Yomiuri Shimbun handed over their shares in TBS to the Mainichi Shimbun; the Asahi and the Mainichi Shimbun handed over their shares in Nippon Television to the Yomiuri; the Nikkei.
-The equity of NET TV was transferred to the Asahi Shimbun.
+This resulted in the Kansai region TBS affiliate being Channel 6, controlled by the Asahi Shimbun.
+There was a reversal in the relationship between Tokyo and Osaka TV station networks.
+In the early 1970s, Japan's four national newspapers exchanged shares in television stations.
+The Asahi Shimbun and the Yomiuri Shimbun handed over their shares in TBS to the Mainichi Shimbun; the Asahi and the Mainichi Shimbun handed over their shares in Nippon Television to the Yomiuri; and the Nikkei equity of NET TV was transferred to the Asahi Shimbun.
 The Asahi Shimbun also requested ABC to join the NET/ANN network.
-After TBS learned of this news, it invited Mainichi Broadcasting to join TBS's network in the summer of 1974, and obtained Mainichi Broadcasting's consent.
-On November 19, 1974, TBS and Mainichi Broadcasting jointly announced that Mainichi Broadcasting would join the Japan News Network starting from April 1, 1975.
-Compared with the ANN period, MBS's broadcasts are broadcast every week during prime time, the duration of the program broadcast nationwide in Japan was reduced from 5 hours and 50 minutes to 3 hours and 50 minutes.
+After TBS learned of this news, it invited Mainichi Broadcasting to join TBS's network in the summer of 1974 and obtained Mainichi Broadcasting's consent.
+On November 19, 1974, TBS and Mainichi Broadcasting jointly announced that Mainichi Broadcasting would join the Japan News Network starting April 1, 1975.
+Compared with the ANN period, MBS's broadcasts aired weekly during prime time, and the duration of the program broadcast nationwide in Japan was reduced from 5 hours and 50 minutes to 3 hours and 50 minutes.
 National broadcast programs outside prime time were also reduced from 6 hours and 35 minutes to 4 hours and 55 minutes.
-At the same time, Mainichi Broadcasting will no longer broadcast Tokyo Channel 12 programs.
+Concurrently, Mainichi Broadcasting ceased broadcasting Tokyo Channel 12 programs.
 Mainichi Broadcasting and Asahi Broadcasting also conducted large-scale program exchanges.